-My first visit to Iceland was a short trip to see a concert of Sigur Rós.
+I didn’t know what to expect of Iceland on my first visit.
+It was a short trip to see a concert of Sigur Rós.
 Little did I expect to be blown away in more ways than one.
 I got lost in some of the most beautiful landscapes I’ve ever seen, full of steaming fields and craggy mountains with countless waterfalls tumbling from their hallucinating green edges.
+It would trigger many more trips to come.

 This is at the intimidating steaming heaps of the Fimmvörðuháls fissure lava flow in 2014.
 I had to brave howling winds in order to even stay upright, while holding a relic lava rock that was coughed up by the mighty Eyjafjallajökull himself.